francosion042/console-watcher/README.md

 ---

-`console-watcher` is a utility library designed to monitor and handle console outputs in a Node.js environment.
-By using `console-watcher`, developers can easily save console logs, errors, and info messages to a .log, .txt or .json file while retaining the ability to display or hide them in the console for security reasons.
+`console-watcher` is a utility library that provides extended logging capabilities for Node.js applications.
+It overrides the native console methods, allowing developers to customize how logs are handled.
+Logs can be saved to a file, or even synced to a dedicated server while retaining the ability to display or hide them in the console for security reasons.

 ## Features

 - Override native console logging methods (`console.log`, `console.info`, `console.error`).
-- Provides options to save logs to a file or display them in the console.
+- Configurable behavior to print in console or save to a file.
-- Configurable log file path.
+- Supports both JSON and non-JSON file types for logs saving.
-- Supports both JSON and non-JSON file types for logging.
+- Encrypt and sync logs to a dedicated server for better visualization and management.

 ## Installation